 By Ron Marcell

-Chun Kuk Do is an American style of karate founded by Chuck Norris.
-The United Fighting Arts Federation (UFAF) organizes the study of Chun Kuk Do, and leads more than 90 schools nationwide and internationally.
-UFAF provides technical standards for instruction, and certifies students and instructors in Chun Kuk Do.
+The Chuck Norris System is an American martial art founded by Chuck Norris.
+The United Fighting Arts Federation (UFAF) is the organization that oversees Chuck Norris Karate, and it leads more than 90 schools nationwide and internationally.
+UFAF provides technical standards for instruction and certifies student ranks and instructor credentials in the Chuck Norris System.

-In order to obtain their black belts in Chun Kuk Do, the Club Karate students demonstrated their formidable skills before a regional board of high ranking UFAF black belts.
+To obtain their black belts, the Club Karate students demonstrated their formidable skills before a board of six higher-ranking UFAF black belts.
 Club Karate owner and chief instructor Master Chuck Elias, an eighth-degree black belt, was head judge among those critically grading the performance of the black belt hopefuls.
 One of the demanding requirements of the test was that each candidate had to fight Master Elias himself.
 Another requirement was that each candidate write an essay about what karate training has meant to them.

 For more information, contact Club Karate at 843-252-7283, or visit www.clubkaratellc.com.